1. Cross-Kingdom Interactions (2019-2022)

 4. Microbial Mediation of Soil Carbon Dynamics (2013-2017)

-Mapping soil carbon from cradle to grave: drafting a molecular blueprint for C transformation from roots to stabilized soil organic C
+Mapping soil carbon from cradle to grave: drafting a molecular blueprint for Carbon transformation from roots to stabilized soil organic Carbon

 Soils store more carbon (2,300 Gt) than the atmosphere and biosphere combined, the second largest active carbon reservoir after the ocean.
 Plants are the primary source of soil carbon, photosynthesizing atmospheric CO2 and releasing carbon into the soil through plant roots.
 Soil microbes are the primary mediators or this plant-derived carbon, metabolizing and transforming soil carbon compounds.
 The primary objective of our work is to determine how organic C decomposition and stabilization processes in soil are impacted by the interactions between plant roots and the soil microbial community (bacteria, archaea, fungi, microfauna).
 To accomplish this objective, we are: